Social Media web sites vs. CREATING YOUR OWN WEB SITE in 1 hour!

-To get more such speaking opportunities, you need a card.
+To get more such speaking opportunities, you need a business card.

-If the visitor likes your talk, they will come up to you afterwards, and ask for your business card to give to their chapter's Program Chair.
+If the visitor likes your talk, they will come up to you afterwards, and ask to give to their chapter's Program Chair.

 Plus, members of the chapter you are addressing know members from other chapters, and will want to give them your business card.